 - Properly pass parked vehicles.
 If you are passing a parked vehicle, remain cautious of people who might suddenly open doors.

 - Learn how to change lanes so other drivers can pass you.
 If other drivers that are traveling faster want to pass you, move to the right lane so they can safely pass.
 If you are being passed on an undivided road and the other driver has pulled into the opposing lane, remain cautious of oncoming traffic and move closer to the right section of the lane.

 - Be cautious while passing at night.
 Be careful when passing other vehicles at night.
 If you must pass and the road is clear, you should make sure to return to your lane once you can see the entirety of the vehicle you are passing in your rearview mirror.

 - Safely pass on the left and right.
 Drivers are permitted to pass on the shoulder.
 You can pass on the right shoulder if a vehicle is on the left only if the shoulder is paved.
 Drivers are only permitted to pass on the right if they are traveling on a multi-lane or one-way road.

 - Properly pass streetcars.
 Drivers are permitted to pass streetcars on the right unless traveling on a one-way road.
 If the streetcar stops, remain at least two meters behind the rear doors while passengers embark and disembark.

 Speak with an Experienced Ontario Accident Lawyer

 Unsafe lane changes are a factor in a number of Ontario accidents.
 If you are involved in an accident of this nature and need the assistance of an experienced accident lawyer, you should make sure to obtain a lawyer with the experience necessary to fight for the compensation you deserve.
-Contact Preszler Law Firm today.
+Contact Preszler Injury Lawyers today.